linux4life798/qnap-alt-os/README.md

    * At the grub menu, highlight the desired installer mode/entry.
    * Press `e` to edit the entry and add `console=ttyS0,115200n8` to the linux command line.
    * When navigating the installer, you can do `Ctrl-A`, `A`, and then `2` to switch to the shell tab, when using screen.
 See [https://unix.stackexchange.com/a/533545/162557](https://unix.stackexchange.com/a/533545/162557) for clarification.
-   * Be sure to manually ammend the `/etc/default/grub` file to include `GRUB_CMDLINE_LINUX="console=ttyS0,115200n8"`.
+   * Be sure to manually amend the `/etc/default/grub` file to include `GRUB_CMDLINE_LINUX="console=ttyS0,115200n8"`.
 Then, run `update-grub`.
 You may see that GRUB itself was configured to use serial, but the linux kernel itself might not be configured.
    * If you need to pre-configure the LUKS volume, before debian install, checkout https://www.blakecarpenter.dev/installing-debian-on-existing-encrypted-lvm/.
 Note that you will need to manually setup the crypttab, after install.
-      * Make sure to select dm-crypt, parted, fdisk, and other neccesary extra tools during the Debian installer, if you intend to manually partiiton and setup LUKS in the installer shell.
+      * Make sure to select dm-crypt, parted, fdisk, and other necessary extra tools during the Debian installer, if you intend to manually partition and setup LUKS in the installer shell.
    * Tested on Debian bookworm.
 * **TrueNAS Scale** \- It has a dedicated console install mode grub item name `Start TrueNAS SCALE Installation (115200 baud)`.